Your guide to payroll in Thailand

 2) Minimum wage

-The minimum wage is higher in areas with lots of economic activity (and expensive living costs) and lower in rural areas.
+The minimum wage may be higher in areas with lots of economic activity (and expensive living costs) and lower in rural areas.

-If an employee is asked to work more than the standard 48-hour work week or 8-hour working day, their organization must pay them overtime.
+If an employee is asked to work more than the standard 48-hour work week or 8-hour working day, the organization must pay them overtime.

 On a regular working day, overtime pay is 1.5 times the employee’s normal wage.
-This jumps to 3 times their wage for public holidays or days of rest.
+This jumps to 2 times their wage for rest days or 3 times for public holidays.

 3) Sick pay

 Employees in Thailand are entitled to up to 30 days of paid sick leave per year.
-A doctor’s note may be required after 3 consecutive days of illness.
+Depending on the company policy, a doctor’s note may be required after 3 consecutive days of illness.

 4) Maternity pay

-Employees receive pay for 90 of those days, with the first 45 days paid by the employer and the next 45 covered by Thailand’s social security fund.
+Employees receive pay for 90 of those days, with the first 60 days paid by the employer and the rest covered by Thailand’s social security fund.

 Thai employees are entitled to other types of paid and unpaid leave.
 The leave policy in Thailand is something that all local employers need to be aware of.